Rain-X Rain Repellent Review: I Tested This Windshield Treatment for 20 Days

 2. Then I took the bottle of Rain-X and shook it well.

 3. For applying it to the windshield, I used wax applicators.
-I thought of using microfiber cloth at first, but then I realized that a wax applicator is simpler to use and will cost less of a product since it doesn’t soak so much.
+I thought of using a microfiber cloth at first, but then I realized that a wax applicator is simpler to use and will cost less product since it doesn’t soak up so much.

 5. Then, you have to wait for a few minutes to allow the product to bond with the glass.
 Here, you’ll feel its pretty intense smell, so don’t inhale too much while applying the product hehe.